A History of Ransomware Attacks (The Worst Attacks of All-Time)

 The Evolution of Ransomware (Timeline)

 Of course, this first ransomware attack was rudimentary at best and reports indicate that it had flaws, but it did set the stage for the evolution of ransomware into the sophisticated attacks carried out today.

 Early ransomware developers typically wrote their own encryption code, according to an article in Fast Company.
-Today’s attackers are increasingly relying on “off-the-shelf libraries that are significantly harder to crack,” and they’re also leveraging more sophisticated methods of delivery, such as spear-phishing campaigns rather than the traditional phishing email blasts, which are frequently filtered out by email spam filters today.
+Today’s attackers are increasingly reliant on, “off-the-shelf libraries that are significantly harder to crack,” and are leveraging more sophisticated methods of delivery such as spear-phishing campaigns rather than the traditional phishing email blasts, which are frequently filtered out by email spam filters today.

 Some sophisticated attackers are developing toolkits that can be downloaded and deployed by attackers with less technical skills.
 Some of the most advanced cybercriminals are monetizing ransomware by offering ransomware-as-a-service programs, which has led to the rise in prominence of well-known ransomware like CryptoLocker, CryptoWall, Locky, and TeslaCrypt.
 These are some examples of common types of advanced malware.
 CryptoWall alone has generated more than $320 million in revenue.